Kaziah The Goat Woman

-On her countryside farm in Salt Lake City, Kazaih raises goats.
+On her countryside farm at the base of a mountain in Utah, Kaziah raises goats.
 And paints.
-"I paint people I can relate to and the wildlife and countryside I love," 58 year old says.
+"I paint people I can relate to and the wildlife and countryside I love," the 58 year old says.
 In 2002, Kaziah sent a note to a Gloria Johnson to see if she could do a portrait of her son, an Army private who died in an ambush in Iraq.
-Gloria agreed, and Kaziah's portrait moved her to tears!
-Kaziah continued her humanitarian experiment -- without taking any political sides -- and today, more than 200 portraits later, she's still at it.
+Gloria agreed, and Kaziah's portrait moved her to tears.
+Kaziah continued her humanitarian experiment -- without taking any political sides -- and today, more than 250 portraits later, she's still at it.
 Oh, and she doesn't sell her art; she gifts it!

 Your Name: Email: